On This Page[Hide][Show]

 Legal Support for IIH Disability Claims

-- Help gather and present compelling medical evidence
+- Gathering and organizing medical evidence

-- Handle appeals and litigation
+- Preparing appeals and litigation

-Get Help with Your LTD Claim
+Get Help with Your Disability Claim

-If your long-term disability claim for idiopathic intracranial hypertension has been denied or terminated, don’t give up.
+If your disability claim for idiopathic intracranial hypertension has been denied or terminated, don’t give up.
 The Ortiz Law Firm offers nationwide representation, personalized attention, and a proven track record of success in LTD appeals and litigation.
-Call (888) 321-8131 today to discuss your case and learn how we can help you fight for the benefits you deserve.

 Sources